WKHX-FM: History

+WBIE-FM

-101.5 signed on as WBIE-FM on November 11, 1959. under the ownership of Marietta Broadcasting.
-Initially, WBIE simulcast the variety programming of its sister station AM 1080 WBIE, but in February 1968 it adopted a full-time country music format.
+The station signed on the air on November 11, 1959.
+The original call sign was WBIE-FM, the sister station of WBIE 1080 AM (now WFTC).
+They were owned by Marietta Broadcasting and mostly simulcast their programming.
+In February 1968, WBIE-FM broke away from the simulcast.
+It began an automated country music format.
 The station manager at the time, James M. Wilder, has a technology laboratory building named after him at Southern Polytechnic State University in Marietta.

-Initially, WBIE-FM was powered at 3,500 watts, only heard in and around Marietta.
+Initially, WBIE-FM was powered at 1,350 watts, a fraction of its current output.
+It was only heard in and around Marietta.
 In the 1970s, WBIE-FM boosted its power to the legal maximum of 100,000 watts, and became audible in Metro Atlanta.
-Its AM companion at 1080 switched its format to Adult Standards and its call sign to WCOB.
+Its AM companion at 1080 switched its format to adult standards and its call sign to WCOB.
 The power boost made WBIE-FM a candidate to be bought by a large broadcasting company anxious for a strong FM signal in the growing Atlanta radio market.

+Kicks 101.5

 "Kicks 101.5" debuted in November 1981 after Capital Cities Communications purchased WBIE-FM.
-Capital Cities switched WBIE-FM's call letters to WKHX and made the station a contender in the Atlanta ratings.
-In 1987, WKHX programming began to be simulcast on Capital Cities-owned AM 590, formerly known as WAGA and WPLO.
+Capital Cities switched WBIE-FM's call letters to WKHX and made the station a contender in the Atlanta Arbitron ratings.
+In 1987, WKHX programming began to be simulcast on co-owned AM 590, formerly known as WAGA and WPLO.
 The AM station became WKHX, while 101.5 added an FM suffix, becoming WKHX-FM.
 Today, AM 590 is Christian radio WDWD, owned by Salem Media.

 Capital Cities took over ABC, including its television and radio stations, in 1985.
-In 1995, ABC bought WKHX-FM's rival country station, WYAY.
-Eventually, WYAY switched to news programming, and today is Christian Contemporary-formatted WAKL after being sold to the Educational Media Foundation in 2019.
+In 1995, ABC bought WKHX-FM's rival country station, 106.7 WYAY.
+Eventually, WYAY switched to an all news radio format, and today is Christian Contemporary-formatted WAKL after being sold to the Educational Media Foundation in 2019.
 In December 2006, WKHX-FM got a new country music competitor in WUBL, owned by Clear Channel Communications (now iHeartMedia).

+Cumulus Media

 WKHX-FM and other ABC Radio stations were acquired by Citadel Broadcasting in 2007, which was absorbed into Cumulus Media in September 2011.
 In October 2011, WKHX-FM modified its playlist from playing only "new country" music to mixing in some older hits from the 1990s to the present.

 On November 13, 2019, WKHX began running liners promoting a "big announcement" to come at 3 p.m. the following day.
-Several liners had a wolf-howling sound effect, a nod to rumors on radio news websites (based on web domains registered by Cumulus as far back as September) that the station was to rebrand as "The Wolf".
-At the promised time, the station rebranded, but instead as "New Country 101.Five", and also introducing a new morning show host, JJ Kincaid, to team with existing co-host Dallas McCade, with the show being branded as "Kincaid and Dallas".
+Several liners had a wolf-howling sound effect, a nod to rumors on radio news websites that the station was to rebrand as "The Wolf".
+At the promised time, the station rebranded, but instead of "The Wolf" it became "New Country 101.Five."
+The station also introducing a new morning show host, JJ Kincaid, to team with existing co-host Dallas McCade.
+Their new program is called "Kincaid and Dallas".
+The show has since been syndicated to other country stations, many also owned by Cumulus Media.